 Listen to Your Body

 - If you’re exhausted, go back to your hotel room for a refreshing swim or to take a nap.
+The Disneyland Hotels (especially Disney’s Grand Californian Resort & Spa) are close by for a quick return from the parks to the room.

 - Get plenty of sleep even if that means going to bed while everyone else in your group is still up late watching the fireworks.